Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-beta/readme.md

 await gapi.client.compute.instanceGroupManagers.resizeAdvanced({ instanceGroupManager: "instanceGroupManager", project: "project", zone: "zone",  });

 /*
+Flags the specified instances in the managed instance group to be resumed.
+This method increases the targetSize and decreases the targetSuspendedSize of the managed instance group by the number of instances that you resume.
+The resumeInstances operation is marked DONE if the resumeInstances request is successful.
+The underlying actions take additional time.
+You must separately verify the status of the RESUMING action with the listmanagedinstances method.
+In this request, you can only specify instances that are suspended.
+For example, if an instance was previously suspended using the suspendInstances method, it can be resumed using the resumeInstances method.
+If a health check is attached to the managed instance group, the specified instances will be verified as healthy after they are resumed.
+You can specify a maximum of 1000 instances with this method per request.
+*/
+await gapi.client.compute.instanceGroupManagers.resumeInstances({ instanceGroupManager: "instanceGroupManager", project: "project", zone: "zone",  });

+/*
 Motifies the autohealing policy for the instances in this managed instance group.
 [Deprecated] This method is deprecated.
 Use instanceGroupManagers.patch instead.
 */
 await gapi.client.compute.instanceGroupManagers.setAutoHealingPolicies({ instanceGroupManager: "instanceGroupManager", project: "project", zone: "zone",  });